VoidAlone/TimSeverance/docs/Teaching/Algorithms and Data Structures/CS-2420(Summer)/Mid Term Study Guide.md

 -

 ##### Sorts
 -Insertion Sort
-	swaps (how many swaps in worst case? tricky question. how do we calculate the number of swaps -> (n-1) * n/2 or the sum of all possible swaps for a given iteration) outer loop execution (how many times?)
+ - swaps (how many comparisons in worst case? tricky question. how do we calculate the number of swaps -> (n-1) * n/2 or the sum of all possible swaps for a given iteration) 3.4.3
+- outer loop execution (how many times?)
-	runtime
+- runtime

 -Merge Sort
 	runtime